nambili-samuel/about-me/README.md

 - Bioengineering, [Cyprus International University](https://www.ciu.edu.tr/en), [2017]
 - Medicine, [Kharkiv National Medical University](https://knmu.edu.ua/en/), [2021]

-As a lifelong learner committed to excellence and staying ahead of the curve in the medical field, Nambili has pursued a diverse range of training to continually expand his knowledge and skills.
-These certifications represent not only his dedication to health professional development but also his passion for staying abreast of the latest advancements in healthcare and medical science.
-Git Hub is proud to share these achievements as a testament to his ongoing pursuit of excellence in service to others.
+As a lifelong learner committed to excellence and staying at the forefront of the digital age, Nambili has pursued a broad range of training to continually expand his knowledge and skills.
+These certifications reflect not only his dedication to professional development but also his passion to pursue the latest advancements in healthcare, science, and technology.
+GitHub is proud to share these achievements as a testament to his ongoing commitment to excellence in service to others.

-I am a dedicated military medic with extensive experience providing medical care in challenging and austere environments.
-Throughout my service, I have demonstrated proficiency in emergency medicine, trauma care, and patient evacuation, contributing to mission success and the well-being of fellow service members.

 ## Medical Certifications